dforce-network/elizaos-plugin-intenet/README.md

-# @elizaos/plugin-intenet
+# @elizaos-plugins/plugin-intenet

-This plugin provides actions and providers for interacting with the InteNet launch pad protocol.
+This plugin provides actions and providers for interacting with the InteNet Protocol, a decentralized launchpad for token creation and trading.

 ## Description

-The InteNet plugin provides comprehensive functionality for interacting with the InteNet launch pad protocol, including token launches, trading.
+The InteNet plugin enables seamless interaction with the InteNet Protocol, allowing users to launch new tokens, buy existing tokens, and sell tokens across multiple supported blockchains.

 ## Features

-- Multi-chain support for InteNet protocol
-- Token launch participation
+- Token creation and launch capabilities with customizable parameters
-- Token trade
+- Token trading functionality (buy and sell operations)

-## Installation
+- Transaction management with detailed reporting

 ```bash
 pnpm install github:dforce-network/elizaos-plugin-intenet